actionless/pikaur/README.md

 #### [colors]

-terminal colors, from 0 to 15
+Terminal colors, from 0 to 15

 ##### Version (default: 10)
 ##### VersionDiffOld (default: 11)